Machine-Learning-Lagos/resources/study-groups/README.md

 Welcome to the Study Groups folder! 📚

+How to Use This Folder

+- Navigate to the `october-cohort` subfolder to access the current available tracks.
+- Each curriculum file contains structured materials, including week-by-week topics, video tutorials, and hands-on projects.
+- Follow the recommended weekly order for a guided learning experience.
+- Complete the mini-projects and assignments to reinforce your learning.
-This folder contains curated materials for the various study groups within the Machine Learning Lagos community.
+- Participate in the capstone project to demonstrate your skills.ns curated materials for the various study groups within the Machine Learning Lagos community.
 Each subfolder focuses on a specific topic, offering resources that provide comprehensive learning paths and references for learners at all levels.
 Whether you’re a beginner or looking to deepen your expertise, these materials are designed to guide your learning journey.

-## Tracks

-The study groups are organized into the following tracks:

-### 1. ML Basics

-**Description:** This track is perfect for beginners looking to build a strong foundation in Machine Learning.
-Topics include ML concepts, algorithms, and their practical applications.

-#### Contents:

-- Introduction to ML.
-- Supervised and Unsupervised Learning.
-- Decision Trees, KNN, and more.

-### 2. MLOps

-**Description:** This track focuses on the operational side of machine learning—deploying, scaling, and maintaining models in production environments.

-#### Contents:

-- CI/CD pipelines for ML.
-- Model Monitoring and Versioning.
-- Tools like MLFlow, Kubernetes, and Docker.

-### 3. Deep Learning

-**Description:** This track dives into neural networks and advanced architectures such as CNNs, RNNs, and Transformers.
-Perfect for those looking to explore cutting-edge AI models.

-#### Contents:

-- Neural Network Basics.
-- Convolutional and Recurrent Neural Networks.
-- Attention Mechanisms and Transformers.

-### 4. Cloud ML

-**Description:** Learn how to utilize cloud platforms for scalable machine learning.
-This track covers Google Cloud AI, AWS SageMaker, and more.

-#### Contents:

-- Deploying Models on Google Cloud.
-- Introduction to AutoML and BigQuery ML.
-- Cost Optimization for Cloud ML.

-### 5. ML Maths

-**Description:** Understand the mathematical foundations of ML, including linear algebra, calculus, and probability.
-Essential for mastering ML algorithms and concepts.

-#### Contents:

-- Linear Algebra for ML.
-- Probability and Statistics.
-- Optimization Techniques.
+## Available Tracks

+We currently offer two comprehensive 10-week study group tracks:

+### 1. ML Basics (Beginners)

+**Description:** A comprehensive 10-week curriculum perfect for beginners looking to build a strong foundation in Machine Learning.
+This track covers everything from mathematical foundations to real-world deployment.

+**Duration:** 10 weeks

+**What You'll Learn:**

+- **Weeks 1-2:** ML Math Foundations (Linear Algebra & Calculus)
+- **Week 3:** Python Libraries for ML (Pandas, NumPy, Matplotlib, Seaborn)
+- **Week 4:** Introduction to Machine Learning (Supervised, Unsupervised, Evaluation Metrics)
+- **Week 5:** Classic Supervised ML Algorithms (Logistic Regression, Decision Trees, Random Forests, SVM)
+- **Week 6:** Unsupervised Learning (K-means, PCA, t-SNE)
+- **Week 7:** Advanced ML Concepts (Hyperparameter Tuning, Ensemble Methods)
+- **Week 8:** Model Deployment (Flask, FastAPI, Streamlit, Gradio)
+- **Week 9:** Review & Capstone Preparation
+- **Week 10:** Capstone Project & Presentations

+**Prerequisites:** Basic programming knowledge; willingness to learn Python

+**Capstone Project:** Build and deploy a complete ML solution including data cleaning, model training, and deployment

+---

+### 2. Generative AI

+**Description:** A hands-on 10-week curriculum designed to take you from Generative AI fundamentals to building production-ready applications.
+Learn to work with LLMs, image generation models, and build AI-powered applications.

+**Duration:** 10 weeks

+**What You'll Learn:**

+- **Weeks 1-2:** Generative AI Foundations & LLM Architecture (Transformers, Tokenization)
+- **Weeks 3-4:** Prompt Engineering & Working with AI APIs (OpenAI, Gemini, Anthropic)
+- **Weeks 5-6:** Building AI Applications (Text Generation Apps, Hugging Face Models)
+- **Week 7:** Image Generation & Multimodality (Stable Diffusion, DALL·E)
+- **Week 8:** Retrieval-Augmented Generation (RAG, Vector Databases)
+- **Week 9:** Focused Project Development
+- **Week 10:** Capstone Project Showcase

+**Prerequisites:**

+- Strong proficiency in Python
+- Software engineering fundamentals (Git, CLI)
+- Experience with API requests
+- Basic knowledge of Flask or FastAPI
+- High-level understanding of ML/neural networks

+**Capstone Project:** Build a complex, multi-faceted generative AI application (e.g., code review assistant, trip planner, marketing copy generator)

 ## How to Use This Folder